Dirt Cake Dessert is whipped cream pudding cake topped with crushed Oreos and gummy worms. This easy no bake dessert is a kid and adult favorite!

 - Can also be made with instant vanilla pudding if desired.

-- Serve it in a 13x9 dish by pouring 2/3 of the oreos in the bottom of dish, add all the pudding mixture, then top with remaining oreos.
+- Serve it in a Trifle Bowl by pouring half of the filling in the bowl, topped with half of the Oreos.
+Repeat layers.

 Dirt Cake is a runaway hit with kids and adults will love it too!
 With a luscious chocolate pudding filling flecked by plenty of Oreo cookies, this easy summertime dessert makes any family meal or celebration more fun.